artorosia/Game-Reroll-Challenge/README.md

 ## Seed System

-1. Export a seed to create a shareable code containing your current challenge setup.
+1. Export a seed to create a shareable code containing your **entire** current challenge setup.

 2. Import a seed to load someone else’s challenge or restore your own from a backup.

+---

+Every single detail of your current challenge is stored in the seed — all settings, optional rules, timers, slot order, number of deaths, created games, permanent and temporary handicaps, and anything else you’ve configured.

+Nothing is left out.

+This means you can handcraft highly detailed, complex challenges and share them exactly as you designed them, or save them for yourself to revisit later.

+---

-Even if you clear your browser cache or switch devices, you can restore your progress by importing your saved seed.
+Even if you clear your browser cache or switch devices, you can restore your progress exactly as it was by importing your saved seed.

 ## Rules